lnix1/powerlifting_ai/PROJECT_PLAN.md

 	- Success criterion: application started from the command line takes flags for trained model path & output path, then produces firmware file.
 First tests will just use a pre-existing model.
 - [ ] Application for training a model from annotated video files.
 	- Success criterion: application started from the command line takes flags for path to folder of annotated videos & model architecture specification & output file path, trains model, saves trained model to output file.
-- [ ] Application for annotating video files.
+- [ ] Process for annotating video files.
-	- Success criterion: TBD, (I currently have no clue what annotating entails but will update this when I research more)
-	- I have some thoughts about automating this portion by using stickers of a wild color stuck to a lifter and another existing model to then automatically generate the pixel locations in the video file to generated annotate "joint" locations.
-		- In this case, this would mean loading new video files to the raw file folder, running the color-based model to output files with the pixel location data.
+	- Success criterion: I will be using CVAT, so success here is simply installing and learning to use the tool on my personal machine.
 - [ ] Application for starting up the camera with model firmware path specified and producing output video file with model results overlaid.
 	- Success criterion: application started from the command line with model firmware path specified which uploads the model, starts the camera, and overlays model results over video feed.